onkarganjewar/CMPE273-Assignment2/README.md

 go run tripplanner.go
 ```

-While the connection is running open the REST Console and do any of the following CRUD operations like
+While the connection is established and running, open the REST Console and do any of the following CRUD operations such as

 ####POST - To create a new location